awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/completing-prerequisite-steps.md

  You have now created the two roles and associated policies that you will use during the private image build process\.

-## Using a Policy to Access the AWS Marketplace Website<a name="using-a-policy-to-access-the-aws-marketplace-website"></a>
+## Using a policy to access the AWS Marketplace website<a name="using-a-policy-to-access-the-aws-marketplace-website"></a>

  Most organizations don't allow users to log in with root account credentials\.
 Instead, they create IAM users with limited permissions based on organizational roles or tasks that only certain people can perform\.
 AWS Marketplace provides two primary IAM managed policies for working with AWS Marketplace tools\.
 Use these two managed policies to provide the ability to perform the described tasks:
 +  **AWSMarketplaceFullAccess** \- Provides the ability to subscribe and unsubscribe to AWS Marketplace software, allows users to manage Marketplace software instances from the Marketplace 'Your Software' page, and provides administrative access to EC2\.